Johann Nepomuk von Fuchs: Biography

 He was born at Mattenzell, near Falkenstein in the Bavarian Forest.
 In 1807 he became professor of chemistry and mineralogy at the Ludwig Maximilian University, which was located in Landshut at the time, and in 1823 conservator of the mineralogical collections at Munich, where he was appointed professor of mineralogy three years later, when the university was relocated.
-He retired in 1852, was ennobled by the king of Bavaria in 1854, and died at Munich on 5 March 1856.
+He retired in 1852, was ennobled by the Maximilian II of Bavaria in 1854, and died at Munich on 5 March 1856.

 He is largely known for his mineralogical observations and for his work on waterglass (sodium silicate).
 He used it to develop stereochromy, a kind of fresco painting where the pigments are fixed with waterglass.
 Historically, the substance was sometimes referred to as "Fuchs's soluble glass".
 Also, he developed a scientific method for the production of cement and made contributions to the understanding of the amorphic state of solids.

 He coined the mineral names wagnerite (1821) and margarite (1823), and with Adolph Ferdinand Gehlen, was co-describer of the mineral mesolite (1816).
 A variety of muscovite called fuchsite commemorates his name.